About Federal Direct Loans

 What are Federal Direct Loans?

 Federal Direct Loans are education loans from the U.S. government.
 They are either subsidized or unsubsidized.
+They can also be made either to a student (Stafford or Grad PLUS loans) or to a parent (Parent PLUS loans).

-A subsidized loan is awarded on the basis of financial need.
+A subsidized Stafford loan is awarded on the basis of financial need.
 You won’t be charged any interest before you begin repayment or during authorized periods of deferment because the federal government “subsidizes” the interest during these periods.

 You can receive a subsidized loan and an unsubsidized loan for the same enrollment period.